Joystream/community-repo/working-groups/operations-group/Giza-testing/README.md

 ## Storage

+The storage tests are delayed to improve the content migration script (for non-sudo uploads and to support dynamic channel-bucket-provider assignment - see ([PR #3034](https://github.com/Joystream/joystream/pull/3034)).

 1. What happens when a storage node runs out of (local) storage?
   - eg. the bucket is configured to accept 100GB, whereas the node runs out at 80GB
 2. What happens when a bucket is full (ref. bucket config on-chain) and you upload more from a channel where it's assigned to accept from?